How Long Does It Take to Receive FAFSA Money

 This generally takes anywhere from 30 minutes to one hour

 The FAFSA is processed.
-Students receive a student aid report and schools receive an Institutional Student Information Record
+Students receive a Student Aid Report (SAR) and schools receive an Institutional Student Information Record

 This takes between three days and three weeks from the time the FAFSA is submitted